nucleosynthesis/LHCDataStatisticsICISE2024/docs/day1.md

 trijet["p4"] = trijet.j1 + trijet.j2 + trijet.j3
 ```

 Note that in the last command, `p4` is a special field that has the space-time co-ordinates of a four-vector.
 This makes our calculations of things like the $p_{T}$ or mass of the trijets very easy.
 Below, we find the invariant mass of the trijet that has the highest $p_{T}$.
+You can find out more about what you can do with these objects at this [coffea page](https://coffeateam.github.io/coffea/api/coffea.nanoevents.methods.vector.PtEtaPhiMLorentzVector.html).

 ```python
 trijet_mass = trijet["p4"][ak.argmax(trijet.p4.pt, axis=1, keepdims=True)].mass